Coverdale Bible: History

+The first edition was printed on October 4, 1535.

 The place of publication of the 1535 edition was long disputed.
 The printer was assumed to be either Froschover in Zürich or Cervicornus and Soter (in Cologne or Marburg).
-Since the discovery of Guido Latré, in 1997, the printer has been identified as Merten de Keyser, in Antwerp.
+In 1997, Guido Latré identified the printer as Merten de Keyser, in Antwerp.
 The publication was partly financed by Jacobus van Meteren, in Antwerp, whose sister-in-law, Adriana de Weyden, married John Rogers.
 The other backer of the Coverdale Bible was Jacobus van Meteren's nephew, Leonard Ortels (†1539), the father of Abraham Ortelius (1527–1598), humanist geographer and cartographer.

 Although Coverdale was also involved in the preparation of the Great Bible of 1539, the Coverdale Bible continued to be reprinted.
 The last of over 20 editions of the whole Bible, or its New Testament, appeared in 1553.

 Translation

+Coverdale used several sources for his translation, including Tyndale’s work and German and Latin translations.

 Coverdale based his New Testament on Tyndale's translation.
 For the Old Testament, Coverdale used Tyndale's published Pentateuch and possibly his published Jonah.
 He apparently did not make use of any of Tyndale's other, unpublished, Old Testament material (cf. Matthew Bible).
 Instead, Coverdale himself translated the remaining books of the Old Testament and the Apocrypha.
-Coverdale used his working intermediate knowledge of Hebrew, Aramaic, and Greek; not being a Hebrew or Greek scholar, he worked primarily from German Bibles—Luther's Bible and the Swiss-German version (Zürich Bible) of Huldrych Zwingli and Leo Jud—and Latin sources including the Vulgate.
+Coverdale used his working intermediate knowledge of Hebrew, Aramaic, and Greek.
+Not being a Hebrew or Greek scholar, he worked primarily from German Bibles—Luther's Bible and the Swiss-German version (Zürich Bible) of Huldrych Zwingli and Leo Jud.
+He also used Latin sources including the Vulgate.